 Developing DNA immunotherapies for cancers and infectious diseases

 Inovio has developed a powerful technology platform to facilitate the discovery, development and delivery of a new generation of immunotherapies: DNA immunotherapies.
 These highly optimized synthetic immunotherapies are able to induce strong antibody and T-cell responses.
 With their novel design of consensus antigens, these immunotherapies may enable our immune system to recognize and eliminate cancerous cells or protect against challenging, changing pathogens.
 Our R&D efforts are revolutionizing the fight against cancers and infectious diseases and may forever change the course of modern medicine.

 With our novel technology platform we have and continue to build a broad pipeline of immunotherapies to fight cancers and infectious diseases that are today untreatable or poorly treated.
-Inovio is advancing its pipeline of SynCon® immunotherapies both independently and with the support of funding sponsorships, collaborations, and partnerships.
+Inovio is advancing its pipeline of SynCon® immunotherapies both independently and with the support of funding from sponsorships, collaborations, and partnerships.
 We have ongoing dialog with prospective collaborators and partnerships to provide further development funding and create a commercialization path for promising immune therapy candidates.

 Page 'Breadcrumb' Navigation